Keyboard shortcuts

 "round"Standard rounding (16 px)ROUND (~8 px)

-• focused – the border color during normal tiling.
-Accepts hex colors or named Catppuccin colors (see Theming).
+• borders.colors.focused – the border color for the focused window during normal tiling.
+Accepts hex colors or named theme colors (see Theming).

-• monocle – the border color when monocle mode is active.
+• borders.colors.monocle – the border color when monocle mode is active.

 Behavior